 As already mentioned, the sourcing specialist has two main areas of responsibility.
 The first, negotiating and managing existing contracts and vendors to achieve the best possible prices available.
 One way sourcing specialists accomplish these negotiation activities is through the use of e-sourcing software.

 E-sourcing software offers all sorts of benefits to procurement professionals that contribute to improving efficiency and finding larger pools of savings.

-While simultaneously negotiating contracts and working with vendors and suppliers, sourcing specialists are also constantly conducting internal reviews and taking note of the current processes and procedures that compose their procurement departments.
+While simultaneously negotiating contracts and working with vendors and suppliers, sourcing professionals are also constantly conducting internal reviews and taking note of the current processes and procedures that compose their procurement departments.
 This ‘in-the-fire’ type approach to procedural evaluation is especially effective in departments like procurement that are almost constantly churning.

 The sourcing process itself is composed of five key components which include, spend analysis, e-sourcing and eProcurement, contract management, supplier management, and savings management.
 All of which the sourcing specialist needs to be familiar with, if not an expert in.
-Many procurement teams rely on the sourcing specialist to be somewhat of a bank of knowledge, as they should be capable to perform the duties associated with all five elements that make up the sourcing process.
+Many procurement teams rely on the sourcing professional to be somewhat of a bank of knowledge, as they should be capable to perform the duties associated with all five elements that make up the sourcing process.

 Not all sourcing specialists are created equally, however.
 Like in any field, there is a spectrum of talent among sourcing specialists, and there is a significant difference in the performance from top-tier procurement sourcing specialists, to your everyday sourcing professional.

 The benefits of staffing an expert sourcing specialist are far and wide.
 As their role is immersive and involved in almost every element of the procurement department, an expert sourcing specialist will bring a major advantage to any organization.